arduino-libraries/Arduino_RouterBridge/README.md

-In this repo it will be implemented an Arduino library wrapper for RPClite to be run on Imola boards.
+In this repo it will be implemented an Arduino library wrapper for RPClite to be run on Arduino UNO Q boards.

-The desired API is shown in https://github.com/bcmi-labs/Arduino_BridgeImola/blob/main/desired.ino.
+The desired API is shown in https://github.com/bcmi-labs/Arduino_RouterBridge/blob/main/desired.ino.

 This is WIP.
 Expects changes soon.

 ## The Bridge object ##

-Including Arduino_BridgeImola.h gives the user access to a Bridge object that can be used both as a RPC client and/or server to execute and serve RPCs to/from the CPU Host running a GOLANG router.
+Including Arduino_RouterBridge.h gives the user access to a Bridge object that can be used both as a RPC client and/or server to execute and serve RPCs to/from the CPU Host running a GOLANG router.

 - The Bridge object is pre-defined on Serial1 and automatically initialized inside the main setup()
 - The Bridge.call method is blocking and works the same as in RPClite